-Our School Age facilities provide care for school age children ages 5-12 years or kindergarten thru sixth grade.
-The School Age Care (SAC) program includes after school care as well as all day care on non-federal holidays and school days off.
-In addition, SAC offers week long camp programs during fall, winter, spring and summer school breaks in conjunction with Kekaha Elementary schools schedule.
+Our School Age facilities provide care for school-age children ages 5-12 years or kindergarten through sixth grade.
+The School-Age Care (SAC) program includes after school care as well as all daycare on non-federal holidays and school days off.
+In addition, SAC offers week-long camp programs during fall, winter, spring and summer school breaks in conjunction with Kekaha Elementary school schedule.
 All requests for care for after school, no schools and camps require a request for care on our waitlist website www.militarychildcare.com.

 In addition to COA accreditation, our programs are inspected and evaluated on a regular basis for health and safety, fire and emergency preparedness and implementation of DoD standards and guidelines.

 In addition to the services above, Hourly Care (drop-in care with reservations) is available on a space-available basis with requests up to 30 days in advance.
 Please contact the Youth Center to request hourly care.
 Hourly care is limited to 10 hours for SAC Afterschool and 25 hours for camps per week.

 Barking Sands, Kauai, Hawaii 96752

 Monday, Tuesday, Thursday, Friday: 2 - 5 p.m.

 Wednesday: 1:15 - 5 p.m.